andrew-paterson/ember-changeset-webforms/test-app/app/templates/docs/creating-custom-fields.md

 ## Overview

-You can create your own custom fields by simply creating a component will all the required markup and behavious, and then adding an entry to `changesetWebformsDefaults.fieldTypes` in `config/environment.js`, where you provide a namepace for the new field, and give the path to the component as `componentPath`.
+You can create your own custom fields by simply creating a component will all the required markup and behavious, and then adding an entry to `changesetWebformsDefaults.fieldTypes` in `config/environment.js`, where you provide a namepace for the new field, and give the path to the component as `componentClass`.

 ## Example